 If you go through our troubleshooting guide, and still cannot fix it, I’d recommend getting a technician to come over and evaluate it.
 As long as you’re happy with your elliptical, there’s no reason to prematurely get rid of it, especially when the fix could be as simple as some of the issues listed above.

 But if you really want to buy a new one we recommend either the Schwinn 470 or the Sole E25 they are very durable and are known to have few problems.
+Overall though, you can find a budget-friendly elliptical and several other affordable cardio equipment on the market if you dig deeper – just in case you intend to go easier on your elliptical.

 Do All Ellipticals Make Noise At Some Point In Their Life?